nukosuke/p5-webservice-annict/README.md

 Copyright (C) nukosuke.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This software is released under the MIT License, see LICENSE.

 # AUTHOR